espocrm/documentation/administration/formula.md

 `entity\sumRelated('opportunities', 'amountConverted', 'won')`

 FILTER is a name of a filter pre-defined in the system.
-It can be defined in Select Manager class.

 It's also possible to apply a [list report](../user-guide/reports.md) as a filter.
-First, you need to create Report Filter (at Administration page).
-Then you can use: `entity\sumRelated('opportunities', 'amountConverted', 'reportFilter5c41a0a396f66725d')`, where '5c41a0a396f66725d' is an ID of Report Filter record, that you can obtain from a URL.
+More info below.

 #### entity\countRelated
 `entity\countRelated(LINK, [FILTER])` Returns a number of related records with an optional FILTER applied.